By Maria V. Charbonneaux

 “We had a mix of local and national media, and they got to watch the test and talk to (astronaut) Suni Williams and another expert,” Tuttle said.

 While Orion is under development with deep-space missions planned for the 2020s, Horsman’s department works to get the spacecraft on the public’s radar now.

 Horsman traveled to New York to engage and educate the public about Orion at the Space and Science Festival at the Intrepid Sea, Air & Space Museum Complex.

 She also helped create a social media trend report and a communications plan and interviewed a variety of NASA experts on topics like space food.

 “That was probably the best lesson I learned … taking complicated technical info and making it interesting and readable,” Horsman said.

 Tuttle and Horsman said their NASA mentors encouraged them to take advantage of enrichment opportunities.

 “It was built to look like a campus … that’s the feeling you get from everyone there too.
 You’re supposed to ask questions.
 It’s a learning environment,” Horsman said.

 A December graduate, Horsman hopes to get experience in the private sector.
-Propelled by work and studies in science communication at Greenlee in fall 2017, Tuttle is now at Kennedy Space Center in Florida through NASA’s Pathways Program, an internship program that offers a track to full-time employment.
+Propelled by work and studies in science communication at Greenlee this semester, Tuttle is off to Kennedy Space Center in Florida through NASA’s Pathways Program, an internship program that offers a track to full-time employment.